wikitongues/poly/README.md

 [<img src="https://raw.githubusercontent.com/wikitongues/poly/master/repo/Browserstack_Logo.jpg" width="200px"/>](http://browserstack.com)

 #Usage
 The app is intended to be used via the UI by any person with access to a modern browser.
+As of February 21st, 2017, anyone will be able to create an account and start creating content.

 [Video Demo](https://youtu.be/rt-NigJJCgI)